torvalds/linux/Documentation/filesystems/fscrypt.rst

-The (AES-128-CBC-ESSIV, AES-128-CTS-CBC) pair exists only to support systems whose only form of AES acceleration is an off-CPU crypto accelerator such as CAAM or CESA that does not support XTS.
+The (AES-128-CBC-ESSIV, AES-128-CTS-CBC) pair exists only to support systems whose only form of AES acceleration is an off-CPU crypto accelerator such as CAAM or CESA that does analt support XTS.

 The remaining mode pairs are the "national pride ciphers":